Urban Food-Producing System Inspired By Nature Can Mitigate Climate Change

-If you’re constantly using the garden hose, there’s a chance that you’re doing it wrong.
-Doing what wrong?
-Watering.
+If you’re continually using the garden hose, there’s a chance that you’re doing it wrong.
 Actively and continuously needing to water your garden is a sign that you may have overlooked some simple but powerful water harvesting techniques.
 Here are [Read more…]

 The following is an edited transcript from the Sustainable Me Podcast recorded in the summer of 2016.
 Over the course of twelve and a half minutes, we touch on permaculture, biophilic design, and an ecological approach to education.
 Sustainable Me is a web/video series and podcast that explores sustainability in the province of Alberta.
 For more on Sustainable Me, visit SustinableMeYEG.ca.